vishakha-ramani/inferno-autoscaler/docs/hpa-integration.md

 ## Prerequisites

-- Inferno-Autoscaler deployed (follow [the README guide](../README.md) for the steps to deploy it)
+- workload-variant-autoscaler deployed (follow [the README guide](../README.md) for the steps to deploy it)
-- Prometheus stack already running in `inferno-autoscaler-monitoring` namespace
+- Prometheus stack already running in `workload-variant-autoscaler-monitoring` namespace
 - All components must be fully ready before proceeding: 2-3 minutes may be needed after the deployment

 ## Quick Setup